 F.2 Mca Registration Service Processing and Supporting Services

+F.2.1 Overview

 AEs communicate with the M2M System over the Mca Reference Point through the SE component.
 The SE component accepts the request from the AE and provides the request to the Supporting Service in order allow the M2M Service Provider to ensure the request is properly authorized and recorded.
 In addition, the M2M Service Provider is able to orchestrate other capabilities that have not been specified.

-F.2.1 Message Exchanges

-F.2.1.1 Service Capabilities
+F.2.2 Service Capabilities

-F.2.1.1.1 registerAE
+F.2.2.1 registerAE

+F.2.2.1.1 Description

 This service capability enables an AE to register with the M2M System.
 This service capability shall be restricted across the Mca Reference Point